vespa-engine/sample-apps/billion-scale-image-search/README.md

 ## Build and deploy Vespa app

-The [models](src/main/application/models) application package directory contains three small ONNX models:
+The [models](src/main/application/models/) directory in the application package contains three small ONNX models:

 - `vespa_innerproduct_ranker.onnx` for vector similarity (inner dot product) between the query and the vectors in the stateless container.